Andrea Moda Formula: 1992 season

 At the Monaco Grand Prix, McCarthy's car was eliminated in pre-qualifying with an official lap time of 17:05.924.
 Moreno, meanwhile, successfully navigated both pre-qualifying and then qualifying to start the Monaco Grand Prix from 26th on the grid with a 20th on the grid after the first qualifying session on Thursday, retiring after 11 laps with an engine failure.
-After this progress the team suffered a run of problems which some thought were bad luck and others down to basic disorganisation.
+After this progress the team ran into problems which some thought were bad luck and others down to basic disorganisation.
 In Canada the team was without engines because Sassetti had failed to pay Judd.
 A motor was borrowed from Brabham allowing Moreno to perform a few laps but he failed to pre-qualify while McCarthy was once again unable to run.
 Many people had left the team by this stage and the operation missed the French Grand Prix entirely because its truck was stuck in one of the blockades by French truck drivers; every other team had successfully negotiated the blockades.
 At this point the few sponsors the team had withdrew, leaving Sassetti reluctantly funding the team himself.
 By now the second car nominally being used by McCarthy was effectively a spare for Moreno and the Brit was receiving ever poorer treatment from the team - at his home race he was sent out on wet weather tyres on a dry track and at the Hungaroring he was only allowed out of the pitlane 45 seconds from the end of the pre-qualifying session making it impossible for him to set a lap time.
 At this point, Andrea Moda was warned to make a meaningful attempt to run McCarthy's car as a second team entry, or its exclusion from the sport would be considered.

 For the Belgian Grand Prix in late August, both Andrea Moda cars were guaranteed entry into qualifying, because Brabham had withdrawn.
 This reduced the entry list to 30 cars, eliminating the need for a pre-qualifying session.
-In qualifying, the Andrea Moda cars were the slowest two on track, with Moreno 13% and McCarthy, who suffered a grave accident in his session, 22% slower than pole; neither qualified to race.
+In qualifying, the Andrea Moda cars were the slowest two on track, with Moreno 13% slower than pole, and McCarthy, who suffered an accident in his session, 22% slower than pole; neither qualified to race.
 In the same weekend, Sassetti was arrested in the paddock for allegedly forging auto part invoices.

-The FIA World Motor Sport Council expelled Andrea Moda Formula for the remainder of the 1992 season a week later, on September 8, on the regulatory grounds of "(failure to operate a) team in a manner compatible with the standards of the championship or in any way brings the championship into disrepute."
+The FIA World Motor Sport Council expelled Andrea Moda Formula for the remainder of the 1992 season a week later, on September 8, on the regulatory grounds of "[failure to operate a] team in a manner compatible with the standards of the championship or in any way brings the championship into disrepute."
 Following the decision, the team was refused entry into Monza's paddock for the Italian Grand Prix.

 The Andrea Moda name would later then move to CART, sponsoring Euromotorsport in 1993.

+Docufilm

+In October 2023, the docufilm, entitled Last and Furious - The true story of the Andrea Moda Formula, on the events of this team, was presented at the 80th Venice International Film Festival.